In the Therapy Room: Developing Emotional Intelligence

 For the women reading this: if you’ve grown up being praised for being “the logical one,” “not emotional like other girls,” or “always having your head on straight”—that protective adaptation might be costing you more than you realize.
 Many of us were rewarded for emotional shutdown and are now wondering why we feel so disconnected from ourselves and others.

 What makes this particularly tricky is that disconnection from emotions often comes paired with disconnection from authentic needs.
 Bramford’s difficulty identifying what they felt was directly connected to difficulty knowing what they actually wanted or needed.
-They could function, could meet external expectations, but they were operating from a disconnected place—trying to figure out what the “right” response should be rather than what their actual response was.
+They could function, could meet external expectations, but they were operating by trying to figure out what the “right” response should be rather than what they actually felt and believed.

 This is crucial for women especially: how many times have you been so busy doing what you’re “supposed” to do that you’ve lost touch with what you actually want to do?
 Emotional numbness and people-pleasing are often close cousins.